 Now, actually I rarely swear, but somehow swearing in a foreign language just doesn’t feel so unladylike.

-Anyways, so that you don’t have to go look it up on that potty-mouth site of mine, here is what that original “about me” page says:
+Anyways, so that you don’t have to go look it up on that potty-mouthed site of mine, here is what that original “about me” page says:

 From street urchin to high school dropout to M-16 slinging truck driver to abused wife to single mother to Stanford Law School, CEO and policy maker, this is my story.